coder-ashman/ollama/SYSTEM_FLOW.md

 ### Phase A – Host Gateway Bring-Up

 1. Copy `macos_actions/` to the Mac (`~/macos-actions`).
-2. Edit `actions.yml` to point at your existing AppleScripts.
+2. Edit `actions.yml` to point at your existing AppleScripts and the bundled `scripts/today_events.py`.
-3. Create the virtualenv, install requirements, and store the API key in Keychain (SETUP.md §3–4).
+3. Create the virtualenv, install requirements (including PyObjC), run `python scripts/today_events.py` once to approve Calendar access, and store the API key in Keychain (SETUP.md §§3–5).
 4. Manual test:
    - Start uvicorn in the terminal.
    - `curl /health`, `curl /scripts/.../run`, `curl /reports/email-digest`.